 Hopelessness is defined as having no expectation of good, hope for success, or any anticipation of solution to life’s problems.
 Those who find themselves in a hopeless frame of mind feel immobilized.
 They often do not pursue help because they lack confidence hope exists for their situation.
-Feeling like giving up is common for those who battle hopelessness; yielding to what they feel is their inevitable condition.
+Feeling like giving up is common for those who battle hopelessness.
+They yield, instead, to what they feel is their inevitable fate.

 For instance, in the Biblical story of Ruth.
 Naomi, who was Ruth’s mother-in-law, exhibited desperation on Ruth’s and Orpah’s behalf…while feeling hopeless.
 She said to her daughters-in-laws, “Return, my daughters!
 Why should you go with me … the Lord has gone forth against me” (Ruth 1:12,13).
 In fact, Naomi even went so far as to ask to be called by a new name that meant bitter, labeling her inner hopeless state.
 She said, “Do not call me Naomi; call me Mara, for the Almighty has dealt very bitterly with me” (Ruth 1:20).
 These, laments were sparks of hope even though they did not sound like it.
 Naomi was voicing God’s ability, noting His control.
 Naomi knew God could help her in a way that she could not help herself.

 Job exhibited these desperate glimmers of hope in the midst of what seemed like a hopeless situation, as well.
 Even though everything he loved had been taken from him he proclaimed,”Though He slay me, yet I will trust Him.”
-God rescued Job in glorious ways that no man could accomplish on his own.
+God rescued Job in glorious ways that no human could accomplish on their own.

 The pages of the Bible are filled with folks whom God delivered from hopeless situations of the heart.
 Hopelessness is God’s specialty.
 He gives hope to the hopeless.
 The very message of Salvation for the lost is hope for the hopeless.
 The resurrection of the dead is hope for the hopeless.
 A new and eternal life, free from pain and disappointment, is hope for the hopeless.